In relationships of all kinds, the conflict of independence-dependence can be one of the stickiest issues that people have to deal with.

 We see this dynamic in couples who struggle with jealousy but it can happen from time to time in any relationship.

-Over the years, as circumstances in life change (like a job change, retirement, empty nest or change in health) and the whole independence/dependence issue can cause friction and misunderstanding.
-Your preferences clash and you don't know how to handle it.
+Over the years, as circumstances in life change (like a job change, retirement, empty nest or change in health), the whole independence/dependence issue can shift and cause friction and misunderstanding.
+Your preferences clash and you don’t know how to handle it.

 So how do you cope with varying desires for independence and dependence while still keeping a close, connected, open, loving relationship?